symfony/symfony-docs/components/console/helpers/dialoghelper.rst

 Hiding the User's Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.2
-    The ``askHiddenResponse`` method was added in Symfony 2.2.

 You can also ask a question and hide the response.
 This is particularly
 convenient for passwords::